Rmhibbert/group-project-25-1-clueless-compasses/README.md

 4. **Branch Management:**
    - When creating a new branch/issue, **immediately** create a pull request (PR).
    - The branch name should be descriptive and relevant to the task you're working on.
    - **Never** merge your own PR.
-It’s important to have someone else review your code before merging.
+It’s important to have someone else review your code before approving and merging.
+Don't just look at the code and go "good enough" sit down and interact with the code so it works.

 5. **Main Branch Commit Policy:**
    - Do not commit directly to the **main** branch unless the entire team has agreed to do so.